heroiclabs/nakama-docs/docs/social-realtime-chat.md

 ## Message history

-Every chat conversation stores a history of messages - unless the user sending the message has disabled persistence.
+Every chat conversation stores a history of messages (unless persistence is set false).
 The history also contains [event messages](#receive-messages) sent by the server to group chat channels.
 Each user can retrieve old messages for channels when they next connect online.

 Messages can be listed in order of most recent to oldest and also in reverse (oldest to newest).
 Messages are returned in batches of up to 100 each with a cursor for when there are more messages.